What causes the mind to become blind? Don’t let this happen to you.

 1) Diseases of the Eye

-Only one of the main causes involves the eyes.
-Medical science is successful in treating diseases of the eye such as macular degeneration, cataracts, and diabetic retinopathy.
+Only one of the major causes involves the eyes.
+Medical science is successful in treating diseases of the eye, such as macular degeneration, cataracts, and diabetic retinopathy.
 However, these physical ailments aren’t responsible for most cases of blindness.

 The Eyes are Useless if the Mind is Blind

 Politics is a tool of religion.
 It is what religion uses to formalize its beliefs and values into the cultural narrative.
 Religion and politics are the worst kinds of blindness.
 It is the hardest to cure.
 These two cause irreparable impairment of perception, logical reasoning, and rational judgment.
 How does this happen?
 Why do people choose this type of perceptual blindness?

 Not all religions or political opinions cause perceptual blindness.
 This blindness results from exposure to harmful values.
 What are the harmful values?
 These systems that sell hate, spawn genocide, wars, and discrimination of races, ethnicity, and gender.
 All the while proclaiming they are agents of love.